google/gnxi/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See Docker for instructions on how to test against network equipment.

 ### Prerequisites